Day of the Dead: Calaveras literarias

 A distinctive literary form exists within this holiday where people write short poems in traditional rhyming verse, called calaveras literarias (lit. 'literary skulls'), which are mocking, light-hearted epitaphs mostly dedicated to friends, classmates, co-workers, or family members (living or dead) but also to public or historical figures, describing interesting habits and attitudes, as well as comedic or absurd anecdotes that use death-related imagery which includes but is not limited to cemeteries, skulls, or the grim reaper, all of this in situations where the dedicatee has an encounter with death itself.
 This custom originated in the 18th or 19th century after a newspaper published a poem narrating a dream of a cemetery in the future which included the words "and all of us were dead", and then proceeding to read the tombstones.
 Current newspapers dedicate calaveras literarias to public figures, with cartoons of skeletons in the style of the famous calaveras of José Guadalupe Posada, a Mexican illustrator.
 In modern Mexico, calaveras literarias are a staple of the holiday in many institutions and organizations, for example, in public schools, students are encouraged or required to write them as part of the language class.

 José Guadalupe Posada's depiction of La Calavera Catrina, shown wearing a then-fashionable early 20th-century hat.

 Posada's most famous print, La Calavera Catrina ("The Elegant Skull"), was likely intended as a criticism of Mexican upper-class women who imitated European fashions.
 It was first published posthumously in a broadside with a text (not by Posada) that mocked working-class vendors of chickpeas.

 Posada's image of a skeletal figure with a big hat decorated with two ostrich feathers and flowers was elaborated into a full scale figure by Mexican Muralist Diego Rivera in a fresco painted in 1946–47.
 Rivera's Catrina has a simple Tehuana dress and a feather boa, as well as other features that make allusions to the indigenous peoples of Mexico.
 Through the addition of these indigenous features, Rivera rehabilitated Catrina into a nationalist emblem.

 The Catrina character has become deeply associated with the Day of the Dead.
 Catrina figures made of a wide range of materials, as well as people with Catrina costumes, have come to play a prominent role in modern Day of the Dead observances in Mexico and elsewhere.
 The Catrina phenomenon has in fact gone beyond Day of the Dead, resulting in non-seasonal and even permanent "Catrinas", including COVID-19 masks, tattoos, permanently decorated cars, and Catrina-themed artworks.
 Some artists have even developed a sub-specialization in Catrina imagery.

 Theatrical presentations of Don Juan Tenorio by José Zorrilla (1817–1893) are also traditional on this day.

+Building altars and decorating them with photos, candles, flowers and bringing food is one of the traditional aspects of the day of the dead.
+The motive of these sacrifices is to symbolically welcome the spirits of the dead in the afterlife and ease their passage back to earth during the festival.